A well-planned diet that avoids meat or other animal products can be a healthy way to meet your nutritional needs.

 Health risks are minimal for people choosing not to eat meat, but there are some things to be aware of.
 Vegetarians, especially vegans, need to pay attention to their diets to ensure they are getting enough nutrients, including iron, vitamin B12, protein and omega-3 fatty acids.

-helps with the absorption of plant-derived iron, which isn’t absorbed as well as meat-derived.
+Vitamin C helps with the absorption of plant-derived iron, which isn’t absorbed as well as meat-derived iron.
 For this reason, people choosing not to eat meat should choose foods rich in vitamin C at each meal.

-Vitamin C-rich foods include citrus fruits, rockmelon, tomato, capsicum, cabbage and broccoli, with iron-containing foods such as wholegrain cereals, dried beans and lentils, and green vegetables.
+Vitamin C-rich foods include citrus fruits, rockmelon, tomato, capsicum, cabbage and broccoli.
+Iron-containing foods include wholegrain cereals, dried beans and lentils, and green vegetables.

 Vitamin B12 plays an essential role in your health.
 A lack of vitamin B12 can cause serious problems with your physical and mental health.
 If you are vegetarian or vegan, you must take particular care to consume enough Vitamin B12, as it is mainly found in meat, eggs, and dairy products.